LGBTIQA+ inclusion

 Our history

-Our history Staff and students at the University have a long history of LGBTIQA+ activism.
+Staff and students at UWA have a long history of LGBTIQA+ activism.
 The Student Guild's Homosexuality Information Department (as the Pride Department was then known), in its inaugural year of 1979, ran a campaign to encourage students to come out without fear on campus.

 As part of these efforts, a phone-in on homosexuality was organised for new students during Orientation.
-Sexual orientation was included in UWA's Equal Opportunity Policy from 1993 onwards, nearly 10 years before Western Australia included it in the WA Equal Opportunity Act 1984.
+Sexual orientation was included in UWA's Equal Opportunity Policy from 1993 onwards, nearly 10 years before Western Australia’s Parliament included it in the Equal Opportunity Act.

-In 2001 UWA and the Student Guild conducted the ground-breaking Rainbow Project to discover the nature of staff and student attitudes towards diverse genders and sexualities.
+In 2001, UWA and the Student Guild conducted the ground-breaking Rainbow Project to discover the nature of staff and student attitudes towards diverse genders and sexualities.
 The results led to the formation of the Ally Program, a network of staff and students committed to creating an accepting and respectful environment for LGBTIQA+ staff and students.
-When UWA introduced the program in 2002, we became the first Australian university to introduce the Ally Program.
+In 2002, UWA became the first Australian university to introduce the Ally Program, which has since been adopted by many other universities in Australia and New Zealand.

-In 2016 we introduced our Transgender Policy to make improve conditions for transgender students and staff.
-In the same year, we became the first Australian university to undertake a study into the experience of UWA students of diverse genders and sexualities.
-The results and recommendations are informing future inclusion practices and strategic directions.
-UWA is a proud member of Pride in Diversity, a supporter of marriage equality and a supporter organisation of the Safe Schools Coalition Australia.
+In 2016, we introduced our Transgender Policy to make improve the experiences of transgender students and staff.
+In the same year, we became the first Australian university to undertake a study into the experience of UWA students with diverse genders and sexualities.
+The results and recommendations informed, and continue to inform, inclusion practices and strategic directions.
+UWA is a proud member of Pride in Diversity and was a proud supporter of marriage equality prior to, and during, the Australian Government’s marriage equality survey.